Shrimp Thai Curry – the sexy side of shrimp

 - 2 kefir lime leaves

-- 1-2 tablespoons Thai fish sauce nam pla
+- 1-2 tbsp Thai fish sauce nam pla

-- 2 tablespoons coconut sugar or to taste, or turbinado sugar
+- 2 tbsp coconut sugar or to taste, or turbinado sugar

 - shrimp from above